nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Appendix D: Glossary

-- pet: the target user of the clinic, could be renamed.
+- pet: the target user of the clinic.
 - appointment: an agreed-upon service for a certain pet.
 - task: specific matters in one appointment.